alloy-rs/book/vocs/docs/pages/guides/speed-up-using-u256.md

 }
 ```

 This trait can easily be applied to any ethers-rs and Alloy types.
-You can check out [these Alloy docs](https://alloy.rs/migrating-from-ethers/conversions.html) for details on how to do it.
+You can check out [these conversion docs](/migrating-from-ethers/conversions) for details on how to do it.

 ## How to simulate MEV arbitrage with Alloy?